AdobeDocs/analytics.en/help/import/c-data-sources/c-datasrc-types/datasrc-conversion.md

 ---
 description: Data Sources supports the following conversion data dimensions and metrics for data types that are processed as conversion.
-seo-description: Data Sources supports the following conversion data dimensions and metrics for data types that are processed as conversion.
-seo-title: Conversion
 solution: Analytics
 subtopic: Data sources
 title: Conversion